Put On (comics)

-Put On is a comic by Chinese Indonesian cartoonist Kho Wan Gie, published in the Dutch East Indies and later independent Indonesia.
-It began publication in Sin Po in 1931.
-It was published twice weekly, every Friday and Saturday.
-The comic was in Malay, the language of its publication.
-Kho ended the comic's publication in 1965 as anti-Chinese actions by the Indonesian government increased.
+Put On is a comic by Chinese Indonesian cartoonist Kho Wan Gie, published in the Dutch East Indies and later in independent Indonesia.
+It began its run in Sin Po in 1931 and was published twice weekly, every Friday and Saturday, in Malay —the language of its publication.
+Kho ended the comic in 1965 as anti-Chinese actions by the Indonesian government increased.